Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 When storing a chainsaw long-term, there are other things you might like to do like draining the fuel.
 We’ll cover that down below in how to winterize a chainsaw.

-Though it’s looking like he needs more shelves – the collection is piling up at the bottom!
+It looks like he needs more shelves – the collection is piling up at the bottom!

-Again, they look like a good example of homemade shelving strong enough for a lot of chainsaws.
+These are another good example of homemade shelving strong enough for a lot of chainsaws.

-You can also build shelves to display and showcase your chainsaw collection like this example…
+Alternatively, build shelves to display and showcase your chainsaw collection like this example…

 The account shared: